contentauth/opensource.contentauth.org/docs/signing/local-signing.md

 ## Signing a manifest

 The simplest way to add a C2PA manifest to an asset file and sign it is by using C2PA Tool (`c2patool`).
-You can run C2PA Tool manually from the command line (for example, during development) and more generally from any executable program that can call out to the shell, such as a Node.js application as shown in the [c2patool Node.js service example](../c2pa-node-example).
+You can run C2PA Tool manually from the command line (for example, during development) and more generally from any executable program that can call out to the shell.

 Similarly, using the Rust SDK, you can [add a manifest to an asset file](https://docs.rs/c2pa/latest/c2pa/#example-adding-a-manifest-to-a-file), referencing the certificate and private key file.
 The [Node.js](../c2pa-node), [Python](../c2pa-python), and [C++/C](../c2pa-c) libraries can also add and sign a manifest.